LiskArchive/lisk-sdk/README.md

 Start from creating a project structure of your blockchain application.
 No special requirements here, you can create the basic Node.js project folder structure with `npm init`.

-Essentially to create a blockchain application, you need to provide an entry file of your application (like `app.js`) and set-up your network by using the modules of Lisk SDK.
+Essentially to create a blockchain application, you need to provide an entry point of your application (like `index.js`) and set-up your network by using the modules of Lisk SDK.

-It's easy - to have a working blockchain application, mirroring the configuration of Lisk network,  it's enough to copy the following three lines of code to your `app.js`:
+It's easy - to have a working blockchain application, mirroring the configuration of Lisk network,  it's enough to copy the following three lines of code to your `index.js`:

 ```js